Tag: community

 Job defends or describes God with many positive terms and observations of God’s .
 Yet, Job talks about God obscuring the throne.
 This could be an observation, however, where it is among Job’s words, it is likely a complaining observation (God is making it hard to find him).

 With God, though, while it may seem while God is far away or hidden, it is often our hearts that are truly far away.
-Job’s story is not about God’s lack of , it is more about Job’s .
+Job’s story is not about God’s lack of presence, it is more about Job’s .

-We see just how close God is to us through the of Jesus.
+We see just how close God is to us through the life of .
 Jesus calls people into his presence.
 His throne is with him at all times.
 Jesus drew people to him that dismissed on the very outset (such as Nathanael).
 Sometimes the throne we are seeking is right there next to us, but we are looking for something that God does not always make known the way we want God to.
 God’s throne could be the sun, the Milky Way, the person next to you, in your and soul.

 The last “throne room”, though, is the one we like the least.
 It often reminds us of how small we are.
 It also reminds us of how spiteful or petty we are.
 That’s not the throne room we are looking for.
 It is also the throne room that tells us that we have far to go; we are not there yet.